Greyhound Enrichment Volunteer - Seymour

 Want a volunteer role where you get to cuddle adorable greyhounds all day?

 Our Greyhound Enrichment Volunteers work at both our facilities in Seymour and Tullamarine, providing vital socialisation and enrichment activities for greyhounds housed in our kennels whilst they wait to be adopted.
+Please note, we only have availability for new volunteers at our Seymour location only.

 Activities undertaken include walking, grooming, practice on stairs, general socialisation, and training activities.
 We also have many other activities for our greyhounds including training activities, cognitive, food, and sensory activities.